 Agricultural Management Assistance

-Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times and the next cutoff date is May 16, 2014.
+Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times.
+The next sign-up deadline is January 16, 2015.
 Producers should submit their applications for AMA as soon as possible to be considered for limited funding.

 National AMA program information